bigdata-ustc/Agent4Edu/README.md

 Presentation @AAAI-2025
 ---

-Thanks to @Guanhao for giving the live presentation on my behalf at AAAI.
+Thanks to [Guanhao](@ghzha0) for giving the live presentation on my behalf at AAAI.
 Feel free to interact with him on-site or email the first author (Weibo Gao) at weibogao@mail.ustc.edu.cn.

 Our presentation information is as follows: